He is the most insightful and serious young conductor out there today.

-Cristian Macelaru resides in Philadelphia with his wife Cheryl and children Beniamin and Maria.
+Cristian resides in Bonn with his wife Cheryl and children Beniamin and Maria.

 North American Opera Management